50 Crazy Celebrity Facts You Won't Believe Are True

 "My grandfather leaves quarters," Oscar-winning actress Emma Stone once told David Letterman, also mentioning that her grandfather has been deceased for years.
 "It's him!
 It's absolutely him.
 It's such a long story that you'd have to go to commercial five times and roll to a clip and then come back and I'd still be telling the story.
 But it's him, you guys, it's him!"
 We'll just take your word for it, Emma.

-They tried (and failed) to catch the Loch Ness Monster
+They tried (and failed) to catch the Loch Ness Monster.

 You can't blame a guy for trying, right?
 Well, maybe you can a little.
 Charlie Sheen was positive he could finally catch the elusive Scottish legend using only a leg of lamb and a large hook.
 "Something happened," he told Jay Leno on the Tonight Show.
 "There was an event at the top of the water that was crazy."
 It didn't lead to a capture, however, but Sheen still believes in the beast.
 "Why not?
 If people talk about something for, like, 200 years, it's got to be there, right?"

-They believe they can control time
+They believe they can control time.

-They buy their own sonogram machines
+They buy their own sonogram machines.

 Sure, they have hospitals with sonogram machines and they're more than happy to let you look at your baby.
 But that wasn't enough for Tom Cruise.
-When his (then future wife) Katie Holmes was pregnant, he spent $200,000 for a sonogram machine so he could watch Suri in the womb every day.
-You know how kids are, if you aren't constantly keeping an eye on them, they'll just take off running.
+When his (then future wife) Katie Holmes was pregnant, he spent $200,000 on a sonogram machine so he could watch Suri in the womb every day.
+You know how kids are, if you aren't constantly keeping an eye on them, they'll just take off running!

 How did The Nanny star Fran Drescher know that beau Peter Marc Jacobson was "The One?"
 Well, obviously, they both had scars from when they were abducted by aliens and implanted with electronic tracking chips.
 "I think that somehow we were programmed to meet," she claimed in an interview.
 "It's the exact same scar on the exact same spot."

-They spend millions on their hair
+They spend millions on their hair.

 How much would you guess Rihanna spends every year on making sure her hair is super pretty?
 If you guessed "more than four years at Harvard," you would be totally right!
 The exact annual price tag is $1,168,000, according to sources close to the pop star.

-They get angry when their paramour publishes sexy photos of them in a best-selling book and don't ask permission
+They get angry when their paramour publishes sexy photos of them in a best-selling book and don't ask permission.

-They started their own band that only does songs about pizza
+They started their own band that only does songs about pizza.

-It's tough to be an actor with rock star ambitions.
+It's tough to be an actor with rock-star ambitions.
 Macaulay Culkin just wanted to be in a band without people criticizing him, saying "Hey, isn't that the kid from Home Alone?"
 Or "Why are they only singing Velvet Underground parodies about pizza?
 This is weird."